Entrepreneurial Competitions

 Okoboji Entrepreneurial Institute

-Laurie Watje, Associate Director, John Pappajohn Entrepreneurial Center
+Patrick Luensmann, Associate Director, John Pappajohn Entrepreneurial Center

 319-273-5732

-Eight UNI students, selected through essays and interviews, are grouped with 24 students from the University of Iowa, Iowa State University, Buena Vista University, and Iowa Lakes Community College for one week of advanced study of entrepreneurship in the Iowa Lakes Region during the month of June.
+Eight UNI students, selected through essays and interviews, are grouped with 24 students from the University of Iowa, Iowa State University, Buena Vista University, and Iowa Lakes Community College for one week of advanced study of entrepreneurship in the Iowa Lakes Region during the month of August.
 Students focus on developing their business through mentorship, workshops, and networking opportunities with successful entrepreneurs and business and community leaders.

 Pappajohn Student Entrepreneurial Venture Competition

-Laurie Watje, Associate Director, John Pappajohn Entrepreneurial Center
+Laurie Watje, Director, John Pappajohn Entrepreneurial Center

 319-273-5732